 Early research suggests that high doses of CoQ10 might be beneficial for people concerned about nervous system health and body movement.3 CoQ10 may have an influence on autonomic nervous activity in healthy subjects.4 The autonomic nervous system regulates some very important, involuntary functions of the body including the heart, smooth muscles, intestinal tract muscles and glands.6

 CoQ10 and Healthy Muscles

 Skeletal muscles need CoQ10 for energy, growth and repair.7 And many physicians recommend CoQ10 supplements to people who take medicines that may cause muscular symptoms.7 CoQ10 may help relieve weakness and other muscle concerns related to taking statins, since those symptoms may be linked to a statin-induced CoQ10 deficiency.7 Statins can block the body’s ability to produce CoQ10.7

 Coenzyme Q10 plays an important role in energy production, making it a candidate for physical performance studies, but the jury is still out on confirmed benefits.
 One study suggests CoQ10 may increase endurance during exercise, helping healthy individuals (both trained and untrained) exercise for longer periods of time.8 However other studies concerning CoQ10 and physical performance have produced mixed results.3

-Heart health–100 mg per day for up to 4 months or 2 mg per kg of body weight per day for up to a year.10
+Heart health–100 mg per day for up to four months, or 2 mg per kg of body weight, per day, for up to a year.10

 Nerve support–400 mg per day for 12 weeks.10